 4. History and Culture Repertory.
-As appropriate to their major field of study, sStudents must acquire basic overview knowledge of music history and various music cultures repertories through the present time, including study and experience of musical language and achievements that extend beyond those associated
+As appropriate to their major field of study, sStudents must acquire basic overview knowledge of music history and various music cultures repertories through the present time, including study and experience of musical language and achievements that extend beyond those associated with in addition to that of the primary culture encompassing the area of specialization (see Standards for Accreditation III.L.; VIII.B.1.b.).

-- IX.
+IX.
 Specific Professional Baccalaureate Degrees in Music

-- A. Bachelor of Music in Performance

-- 2. Specific Guidelines for General Studies
+- A. Bachelor of Music in Performance - 2.
+Specific Guidelines for General Studies